tommix000/SpellingCorrector/README.md

 ##Usage:

-Execute the contained ScalaTest using sbt, which calls the function SpellingCorrector#correct:
+To see the Spelling Corrector in action, execute the contained ScalaTest using sbt, which calls the function SpellingCorrector#correct:

 **<prompt>$ sbt test**
 [info] Loading project definition from .../SpellingCorrector/project